genjax-dev/genjax-chi/docs/library/generative_functions/interpreted.md

 In the interpreted language, there is no such restriction; the length of a vector could itself be a random variable.

-::: genjax._src.generative_functions.interpreted
-    options:
-      show_root_heading: true

-**What does it look like?**
-Up front, here's a representative program, (with syntactic sugar, using the constructor as a decorator, both of which we'll cover in detail below):
+**What does it look like?** Here's a representative program, (with syntactic sugar, using the constructor as a decorator, both of which we'll cover in detail below):

 ```python exec="yes" source="tabbed-left" session="ex-trace"
 import genjax